Photo courtesy of Richie Hardcore. Discretion advised: Language in this post may be triggering for some readers. 5 minute read.

 Building respectful relationships

-This year alone, Richie has spoken to thousands of people about sex and relationships and the part pornography plays in that conversation.
+The last few years, Richie has spoken to thousands of people about sex and relationships and the part pornography plays in that conversation.

 But it’s a backward battle.
 Australian and New Zealand culture expect boys to be respectful, and yet the internet is theirs to explore without the context of pornography’s effects.